Swiss National Bank does not rule out more interest rate hikes

-ZURICH, March 7 (Reuters) - The Swiss National Bank cannot rule out that it will have to raise interest rates again to fight inflation, Chairman Thomas Jordan said on Tuesday.
+ZURICH, March 7 (Reuters) - The Swiss National Bank cannot rule out that it will have to raise interest rates again to bring inflation under control, Chairman Thomas Jordan said on Tuesday.

 "We cannot rule out that we will have to further tighten monetary policy," said Jordan in his final public appearance before the SNB makes its next decision on interest rates on March 23.